vongockhang06/First_dbt_project_tutorial/README.md

     + Building time is slow becase it need to really compute and write data to disk, but fast for downstream query
     + Incurs compute costs during dbt run but downstream queries only scan the pre-built table.
     + Cannot update latest data.
 We need to regularly dbt run.
+### Note: for view and table difference you can check customerorders.sql and customerodrers2.sql
 - Ephemeral:
     + No objects are created in DW => Keeping DW clean.
     + dbt converts the model's SQL code into a CTE and injects it directly into any downstream models that reference it via ```ref()```.
     + Because there is no object created in DW so we can not query ephemeral model in our warehouse outside of dbt.
     + If multiple downstream models reference a heavy ephemeral model, DW computes that CTE multiple times, which can increase warehouse costs or query times.
+### Note: check customers_stg.sql and what is the difference between your local and cloud DW
 - Incremental - like table but have some difference:
     + Appends or updates only new/changed records since the last run while table builds everything again per run.
     + Build time is faster than table.